d3/d3-scale/README.md

 <a name="band_paddingInner" href="#band_paddingInner">#</a> <i>band</i>.<b>paddingInner</b>([<i>padding</i>])

 If *padding* is specified, sets the inner padding to the specified value which must be in the range [0, 1].
 If *padding* is not specified, returns the current inner padding which defaults to 0.
-The inner padding determines the ratio of the range that is reserved for blank space between bars.
+The inner padding determines the ratio of the range that is reserved for blank space between bands.

 <a name="band_paddingOuter" href="#band_paddingOuter">#</a> <i>band</i>.<b>paddingOuter</b>([<i>padding</i>])

 If *padding* is specified, sets the outer padding to the specified value which must be in the range [0, 1].
 If *padding* is not specified, returns the current outer padding which defaults to 0.
-The outer padding determines the ratio of the range that is reserved for blank space before the first bar and after the last bar.
+The outer padding determines the ratio of the range that is reserved for blank space before the first band and after the last band.

 <a name="band_padding" href="#band_padding">#</a> <i>band</i>.<b>padding</b>([<i>padding</i>])